 This is a small pleasure pavilion built between 1762 and 1768.
 This building is square and has four different facades.
 This royal masterpiece is a symbol of King Louis XV’s passion for botanical science.
 He invested much of his time in this.
 Later, this building was a gift from Louis XV to his mistress Madame de Pompadour.
 She died before the building was finished, he simply occupied the building with Madame Du Barry, another mistress.
 In 1775, Marie-Antoinette owned the building, and she (of course) had it expanded.

-The queen’s interest in the pleasures of country life led to the creation of The Queen’s Hamlet.
+The queen’s interest in the pleasures of country life led to the creation of the Queen’s Hamlet.
 The model village had a windmill, a dairy, a dining room, a salon, a billiards room, and a boudoir.
 It was designed in the style of typical rustic Normandy architecture.
 Marie-Antoinette utilized the hamlet for promenades and entertaining visitors, despite the fact that it was principally set aside for the education of her children.

 Tuesday – Sunday from 12 PM to 6:30 PM (High Season)